-Therefore; number of sampled children per study arm (without replacement) 689
+Therefore, number of sampled children per study arm (without replacement)

-Overall sample size in both intervention and control arms 2,067
+Overall sample size in both intervention and control arms

 In order to address gender mainstreaming and women's empowerment as per WFP's evaluation principle of gender equality, the evaluation will be conducted with a view to elucidating the effect of the intervention (WFPSMP or HGSMP) among boys and girls.
 To the greatest extent possible, the consultants will ensure both men and women are targeted as respondents.
 Therefore, the overall sample size in both interventions (WFPSMP and HGSMP) and control arms will triple to 4,134 (2067 boys (689 HGSMP, 689 WFPSMP, 689 Controls); 2,067 girls (689 HGSMP, 689 WFPSMP, and 689 Control).
 As each pupil questionnaire also includes questions for a corresponding parent (see Annex 4), there will be an equal number of parental responses.
 Care will be taken to have at least 40 percent female parents participating in the study.
+The baseline also targeted having at least 40 percent female parents participating in the study, but in practice this target was largely surpassed.